-- Ultimate Medical Academy is exempt from authorization to offer online programs by the Oklahoma Board of Regents. - Ultimate Medical Academy is currently not enrolling in the state of Oklahoma.
+- Ultimate Medical Academy is exempt from authorization to offer online programs, with the exception of programs that include an externship or practicum component, by the Oklahoma Board of Regents. - Ultimate Medical Academy is currently not enrolling in diploma programs in the state of Oklahoma.